DraGonoff69/Collage_Complaint/README.md

 - Create a firebase project and create a .env file at your local directory containing configuration of that project.
 (Refer env.example for the variable names)

+- after cloning or forking the repository use,
+    $npm i on the terminal

+  then

 - Run the server
     ```shell